asimbera/asimbera/README.md

 ---

 Hi guys, I'm **Asim Bera**.
-I am a full-stack developer from Kolkata, India.
-I am currently working on [Storydeck](https://github.com/Team-Storydeck/storydeck) app.
+I am a full-stack developer from Kolkata, India.<!--  I am currently working on [Storydeck](https://github.com/Team-Storydeck/storydeck) app. -->

 Reach me out if you have same intersts or want to work with me.